Libyan forces' battle for eastern city Derna in final stages: spokesman

 The LNA is fighting a coalition known as the Derna Protection Force (DPF), which includes local combatants and Islamist forces with links to groups in western Libya that also oppose Haftar.

 The LNA says the DPF includes fighters with connections to al Qaeda, as well as foreign militants.
-The DPF denies that, saying it is battling to defend Derna from a military takeover as Haftar seeks national power.
+The DPF disputes this, saying it is battling to defend Derna from a military takeover as Haftar seeks national power.

 On Saturday and Sunday, the LNA said it had advanced in the district of Sheiha after hitting it with multiple air strikes, to the edge of Al Maghar in central Derna, a Mediterranean port.

-“What remains outside the control of our forces is considered a small combat zone, less than just 10 km squared,” said LNA spokesman Ahmed al-Mismar.
+“What remains outside the control of our forces is considered a small combat zone, less than just 10 km squared,” said LNA spokesman Ahmed al-Mismari.
 “The operations are in their final stages and the fighting is very heavy.”

 The United Nations has expressed concern about the plight of Derna’s 125,000 residents, whose access to food, water, communications and medical treatment has been severely restricted.